Introduction to Quarto

 What is Quarto?

-• Successor to R Markdown with enhanced features
+• Successor to R Markdown with expanded capabilities

-• Supports multiple languages (R, Python, Julia, Observable)
+• Supports multiple languages: R, Python, Julia, and Observable

-• Publish technical content in HTML, PDF, and MS Word
+• Publishes to multiple formats: HTML, PDF, and Word

 Why Quarto?